reshamas/reshamas.github.io/_posts/2000-01-01-rethinking-mentoring-in-data-science.md

 ### Embrace (Negative) Feedback

-While it can be instinctive to receive negative feedback, recognize that it can also be a powerful form of mentorship.
-We do not have to agree with all feedback, but we can give it a chance.
+While it can be instinctive to be defensive with negative feedback, recognize that it can also be a powerful form of mentorship.
+We do not have to agree with all feedback, but we can consider it and give it some space.

 ### Put Some Effort Into It
-People reach out on LI, twitter, because it’s so easy:
+People reach out via email, LinkedIn, Twitter and Slack because it’s so easy:
 - low effort
 - low risk
 - thus, low return

-Research what areas the person works in and see if there is something in common.
+Research what areas the person works in and see if there is something in common where a reciprocal relationship can be established.

 ### Open Sourcing Mentorship?